Ernest N. Harmon: Early life

 Ernest Nason Harmon was born in Lowell, Massachusetts, the son of Ernest and Junietta (Spaulding) Harmon.
 He was orphaned at age ten, and was raised by relatives in the Newbury, Vermont village of West Newbury.
 He was educated in West Newbury and graduated from the Bradford Academy in 1912.
 He attended Norwich University for a year, and then, in 1913, received an appointment to the United States Military Academy (USMA) at West Point, New York.
 While there, he rode horses, played football and hockey, and was a member of the boxing team.

 Following his graduation on April 20, 1917, exactly two weeks after the American entry into World War I, he was commissioned as a second lieutenant in the Cavalry Branch of the United States Army, graduating 76 in a class of 139.
-Among his fellow graduates at West Point were Matthew Ridgway, J. Lawton Collins, Mark W. Clark, William W. Eagles, Norman Cota, Herbert C. Holdridge, Laurence B. Keiser, Charles H. Gerhardt, George H. Weems, William C. McMahon, Augustus M. Gurney, Arthur M. Harper, Frederick Augustus Irving, John T. Cole, John M. Devine, Raymond E. S. Williamson, and William Kelly Harrison Jr. Like Harmon, all of these men would later become general officers, with Ridgway and Collins becoming U.S. Army Chief of Staff.
 In August 1917 Harmon married M. Leona Tuxbury: they had two daughters, Barbara Roll and Jeanne Oliver, and three sons, Halsey, Robert and Ernest Jr.